rikdata/rikdata.github.io/README.md

   </div>
 </div>

+RikData OneApp is a mobile application for creating, viewing, and updating various business-related documents and transactions.
-RikData is primarily designed as a single app for accessing all modules of Oracle Cloud Application; it can be used for any other business systems such as SAP HANA S/4 (Cloud and On-Premise).
+Though RikData is primarily designed as a single mobile app for accessing all Oracle Cloud Application modules, it can be used for any other business systems such as SAP HANA S/4 (Cloud and On-Premise).
 The default configuration allows users to use Oracle Cloud (2600+ functionalities) and all the SAP HANA s/4 features available via ODATA.

 <div class="alert alert-secondary" role="alert">
  You can check which functionalities are currently supported by these two products on their official documentation site.